The EC Directive, establishes a basic framework for VAT across the EU, but local tax authorities have flexibility on several areas, including:

 4. Review international business contracts

 International business contracts must consider multiple sets of VAT regulations; however, it is often the case that business don’t take VAT into account when implementing contracts with new customers and suppliers.
 It is possible that, by reviewing contracts, VAT registrations can be avoided and VAT cash-flow improved.

 5. Get VAT Reporting right

-VAT Reporting guidelines vary across Europe, and it is vital that businesses understand their obligations to avoid risks of fines and penalties.
+VAT Reporting guidelines vary across Europe, therefore it is vital that businesses understand their obligations to avoid risks of fines and penalties.
 In addition to VAT returns, many businesses will need to file Intrastat and EC Sales Lists, and it is crucial that compliant reports are submitted by the tax authority deadlines.

 6. Reclaim VAT through the EU Refund Directive

 International businesses often incur foreign VAT, but many avoid VAT claims because they believe it will be too complicated or time consuming.
 If your business has previously overlooked international VAT recovery, it may be easier than expected to claim back the VAT – especially because of the introduction of the electronic portal in 2010.